 To feed properly, the wire needs to be tensioned before you begin welding.
 The tensioning lever has numbers on the dial.
 To increase tension, rotate the tension lever clock-wise.
 Different types of wires require different tensions.
 There is no exact tension that works for all wire types.
-However, for steel wire, you will generally tension to at least 3 to 3.5 on the dial.
-Wire diameter can affect the tension requirement slightly.
-Wire quality also plays a small part in the amount of required tension that is needed.
-Lower quality wire may have slight variations in thickness, causing slippage of the drive rolls at various points, while no slipping is observed at others.
-For flux-cored wire, it will require a lighter amount of tension.
-For Aluminum, try 2.5 to 3 on the dial.
-Regardless of the wire type or wire diameters (and for best results), follow the process below and refer to the following illustration.
+However, for steel wire, you will generally tension to at least 4 on the dial.
+For flux-cored wire, it may be only two or three.
+Wire diameter also plays a small part in the amount of required tension that is needed.
+Regardless of the wire type or wire diameter, follow the process below and refer to the following illustration.
 Turn the unit on and pull the trigger so that the wire extends approximately 1" beyond the gas nozzle.

 - Find a small block of wood, such as a two by four, and secure it to the welding table or other solid object.
-Do not test this on metal or arcing may occur if the work clamp is connected! - Hold the gun approximately 2 inches off the wood.
-Aim the gun at the block of wood so that the nozzle is at a 30 degree angle to the wood. - Pull the trigger and allow the wire to contact the block.
+Do not test this on metal! - Hold the gun approximately 2 inches off the wood.
+Aim the gun at the block of wood so that the nozzle is at a 30 degree angle to the wood. - Pull the trigger and allow the wire to contact the block. - Increase wire tension so that the wire contacts the block of wood and is forced to curl up.
+Continue holding the trigger so that two or three full spirals are made. - If the wire stops, or stutters during this process, let go of the trigger immediately and increase tension.

-- Increase wire tension so that the wire contacts the block of wood and is forced to curl up.
-Continue holding the trigger so that two or three full spirals are made. - If the wire stops, or stutters during this process, let go of the trigger immediately and increase tension. - Adjust the wire until the stuttering or jerking disappears. - Do not over-tighten the tensioner or use more tension than necessary.
+- Adjust the wire until the stuttering or jerking disappears. - Do not over-tighten the tensioner or use more tension than necessary.
 When the wire begins to curl without any stoppage, the tension is enough.